alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 However, the horizontal speed will never be zero.

-The player can choose the duration of the jump by pressing the "jump" button for a different time duration, up to a maximum jump height.
-Additionally, it is possible to “cancel jumps” mid-air, which results in the ice cube falling down more quickly.
+When jumping, the player can choose the duration of the jump by pressing the "jump" button for a different time duration, up to a maximum jump height.

-Hitting obstacles such as walls or platforms will result in the ice cube changing direction.
-It is possible to bounce off everything except the floor.

 While the player is in the air, the following actions are allowed:
-1. Wall jump: if the player hits a platform or a wall, it can press the "jump" button again to jump off the obstacle.
+1. Wall jump: if the player hits a platform or a wall, they can press the "jump" button again to jump off the obstacle.
 This is allowed only once until the character touches the ground again.
 2. Mid-air dash: to be discussed
-3. Fall down quicker
+3. Fall down quicker: the player can press a "fall down" button in order to fall down quicker if the jump was too long.

 The following commands are allowed:
 1. jump